 - 1. This subsection contains the minimum design and performance standards to control stormwater runoff quality impacts of major development.
 Stormwater runoff quality standards are applicable when the major development results in an increase of one-quarter acre or more of regulated motor vehicle surface. - 2.
-Stormwater management measures shall be designed to reduce the post-construction load of total suspended solids (TSS) in stormwater runoff generated from the water quality design storm as follows: - i.
-Eighty percent TSS removal of the anticipated load expressed as an annual average shall be achieved for the stormwater runoff from the net increase of motor vehicle surface. - ii.
-If the surface is considered regulated motor vehicle surface because the water quality treatment for an area of motor vehicle surface that is currently receiving water quality treatment either by vegetation or soil, by an existing stormwater management measure, or by treatment at a wastewater treatment plant is to be modified or removed, the project shall maintain or increase the existing TSS removal of the anticipated load expressed as an annual average. - 3.
+Stormwater management measures shall be designed to reduce the post-construction load of total suspended solids (TSS) in stormwater runoff generated from the water quality design storm as follows: - Eighty percent TSS removal of the anticipated load, expressed as an annual average shall be achieved for the stormwater runoff from the net increase of motor vehicle surface. - ii.
+If the surface is considered regulated motor vehicle surface because the water quality treatment for an area of motor vehicle surface that is currently receiving water quality treatment either by vegetation or soil, by an existing stormwater management measure, or by treatment at a wastewater treatment plant is to

+- be modified or removed, the project shall maintain or increase the existing TSS removal of the anticipated load expressed as an annual average. - iii.
+If the runoff from the development is within a watershed having a regulated Total Maximum Daily Load (TMDL) the regulated pollutant level shall be removed to the target TMDL reduction or the maximum extent practicable. - 3.
 The requirement to reduce TSS does not apply to any stormwater runoff in a discharge regulated under a numeric effluent limitation for TSS imposed under the New Jersey Pollutant Discharge Elimination System (NJPDES) rules, N.J.A.C.
 7:14A, or in a discharge specifically exempt under a NJPDES permit from this requirement.
-Every major development, including any that discharge into a combined sewer system, shall comply with 2 above, unless the major development is itself subject to a NJPDES permit with a numeric effluent limitation for TSS or the NJPDES permit to which the major development is subject exempts the development from a numeric effluent limitation for TSS.

-4. The water quality design storm is 1.25 inches of rainfall in two hours.
+Every major development, including any that discharge into a combined sewer system, shall comply with 2 above, unless the major development is itself subject to a NJPDES permit with a numeric effluent limitation for TSS or the NJPDES permit to which the major development is subject exempts the development from a numeric effluent limitation for TSS. - 4.
+The water quality design storm is 1.25 inches of rainfall in two hours.
 Water quality calculations shall take into account the distribution of rain from the water quality design storm, as reflected in Table 4, below.
 The calculation of the volume of runoff may take into account the implementation of stormwater management measures.